dsusviela/ruby_facotry_pattern/README.md

 Inside the `factory-example` folder you will find a more elegant solution to the problem the team was facing.
 Yes it uses the factory pattern, how did you know?.

 For this example, we could have a *supoprt class* for each metric, a *metric class* to be the interface and *a factory* to produce the aftermentioned support classes.
-In ruby its not uncommon to have the interface class be mixed with the facotry (kill to birds with the same stone), but there are some purists that don't like that.
-If you are one of said purists you can `git checkout metric-factory-alternative` and see that.
+In ruby its not uncommon to have the interface class be mixed with the facotry (kill two birds with the same stone), but there are some purists that don't like that.
+If you are one of said purists you can `git checkout metric-factory-alternative`.

 If you go into `main.rb` you'll see that the code is very staright forward; for each metric we ask the common interface to `put_information`.
 Then in `classes/metric.rb` we make the decision of which child to create and finally we make the call to said child.